vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Mouse

-The mouse I use is a basic wireless one with soft-click and scroll features.
+My mouse is a basic wireless model with silent clicks and a scroll wheel, simple, but it's served me well for years.\
-Simple but perfect for years!\
-Works with a single AA battery.\
+It runs on a single AA battery.\
-I'll upgrade it in the future with one from the Logitech MX Master series.
+At some point I'll upgrade to a Logitech MX Master.

 <a href="images/mouse.avif">
 <img src="images/mouse.avif" alt="Basic soft-click mouse" width="250px" />